Genus

 Argument from the GENUS

-The argument from the genus [1] is based on an essential definition.
-It transfers to the species, and finally to the individuals, the qualities, duties, representations, all the characteristics associated with the genus to which they belong, see classification; categorization; definition.
+This argument [1] is based on an essential definition.
+It transfers the qualities, duties, representations,and all the characteristics associated with the genus to its species, and finally to the individuals belonging to this genus, see classification; categorization; definition.

-Generic clauses are phrases such as “… and the things of the same kind”, “… and the like”.
-The text has the form:
+Generic clauses are phrases such as “… and the things of the same kind”, “… and the like.”
+The text has the follpwing form:

-This provision applies a, b, c, and things of the same kind.
+This provision applies to a, b, c, and things of the same kind.

 Universal Declaration of Human Rights, Article 2[1].

-If an object x is not included in the enumeration “a, b, c …” but if it can be considered to belong to the category defined by the enumeration, then the generalizing clause “and all beings of the same kind” applies the provision concerning a, b and c to x.
+If an object x is not included in the enumeration “a, b, c…” but can be considered part of the category defined by the enumeration, then the generalizing clause “and all beings of the same kind applies the provision concerning a, b and c to x.

-This shows that the enumerated beings are mentioned not only for their own sake, but also as prototypes from which a new category is to be derived, see Analogy (II).
+This shows that the enumerated beings are mentioned not only for their own sake, but also as prototypes from which a new category is to be derived, see Analogy 2.

 This rule applies to cars, motorcycles, and all private vehicles.

 Cars and motorcycles are regarded as prototypical members of the category “personal transport” to which the rule applies.
-Note that the particle etc. would also open the list to new categories of individuals, but would not give any indication of the relevant common feature that brings them into a particular genus, as the provision “all private vehicles” provision does.
+Note that the particle etc. would also open the list to new subcategories of individuals, but would not indicate the relevant common feature that brings them into a particular genus, as the provision “all private vehicles” provision does.

-The generic provision may either create a new category from the enumeration of specific individuals, or it may explicitly mention an existing genus:
+The generic provision may either create a new category from an enumeration of specific individuals, or it may explicitly mention an existing genus:

 You must pay the tax on chickens, geese, and other poultry.

 Chickens and geese are mentioned only as prototypical examples of the category “poultry”.
-One can discuss borderline cases, for example whether a peacock is really a backyard animal or a pet.
-In any case, there is no levy on rabbits, which are not considered poultry.
+One could discuss borderline cases,such as whether a peacock is really a backyard animal or pet.
+In any case, rabbits are not considered poultry and are not subject to the levy.

 You have to pay the tax on chickens and geese.